SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Workflow_Variables.md

 ### Jinja2 Templating (Advanced)

 For more complex logic, like loops or conditionals, you can enable the Jinja2 templating engine by adding `"jinja2": true` to your node's configuration.
-This gives you access to the full power of Jinja2 syntax.
+This gives you access to full Jinja2 syntax.

 This is especially useful with the `{messages}` variable, which provides the entire conversation history as a list.